ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/cheatsheets/intro.html.md

 Various cheatsheets will be added over time.
+If you have ideas for cheatsheets, please submit them.